 Federal Criminal Defense

-Being arrested, or finding out that you are the target of a criminal investigation is an incredible scary time.
+Being arrested, or finding out that you are the target of a criminal investigation is an incredible scary time, as our Fort Myers federal crime lawyers understand.
 It is even more frightening to learn that the Federal Government is at the other end of this process.
 The United States Government has unlimited resources at their disposal; after all they are prosecuting defendants with their own tax dollars.

 When charges are formally filed by the U.S. Attorneys office they are either filed by an indictment or an information.
 If the charge is a felony the Fifth Amendment of the U.S. Constitution requires that the a defendant must be indicted by a grand jury; if the charge is a misdemeanor (or a felony where the Defendant agrees to waive indictment) the U.S. Attorney’s office can simply file a piece of paper (Information) saying that the defendant committed the illegal conduct.